arianna-bienati/pseudollm/README.md

 * During the annotation process the 'type' of entity is also specified using the tag `<to_pseudodym type = "value">`.
 Possible entity types are PER (person), LOC (location), ORG (organization) and MISC (miscellanea).
 This simple ontology is taken from [packages with 4 entity types in Stanza](https://stanfordnlp.github.io/stanza/ner_models.html).
 * This information can be used with the `anonymize` subparser to obtain a text pseudonymized with more general placeholders.
 Useful when a stronger pseudonymization is needed and there is no need to maintain the text's natural flow.

+### New feature 21/01/2025
+* You can now compare insertions and deletions in the original vs. the pseudonymized text using the `validate` argument.
+It uses difflib with a simple tokenization under the hood.

 ## Project Structure
 ```graphql
 .